-Funding for grants made under this request for proposals is provided by an agreement between the Laura and John Arnold Foundation and the University of California Berkeley.
-BITSS anticipates funding a total of \$150,000 during this 2015 Call for Proposals, with a maximum of \$30,000 per grant.
-The period of performance for grantees under this call will end December 31, 2016, unless otherwise agreed.
+Funding for grants made under this request for proposals is provided by the University of California Berkeley.
+BITSS anticipates funding a total of \$60,000 during this round, with a maximum of \$30,000 per grant.

+The period of performance for grantees under this call is anticipated to be June 1, 2017 - May 31, 2018.
 Funds may not be spent past that date without written approval.

 Contracts will be established between the University of California Berkeley and the recipient grantee institution or organization.